msgoff/domino_tile_floor/README.md

 # domino_tile_floor
 completely cover a 2D grid with 2x1 domino tiles in a self-avoiding walk

-Threshold objective: find a single 200x200 grid in 24 hours without purchasing additional compute resources
+Threshold objective: find a single 200x200 grid that is indistinguishable from random in 24 hours without purchasing additional compute resources

 methods: